Tier #1: I absolutely love these places. These three parks are the cream of the crop.

 Tier #5: Even though we begin the bottom half of parks, these places really aren’t that bad.

-Miller Park in Milwaukee (16): There are plenty of tailgaters in the parking lot and it is a nice place for baseball but I don’t like being in such a massive structure.
+Miller Park in Milwaukee (18): There are plenty of tailgaters in the parking lot and it is a nice place for baseball but I don’t like being in such a massive structure.
 It’s nice knowing you’re going to get to watch a game when the weather turns bad though.
+And, yes, I will continue to call it Miller Park even though the name has changed.

 Comerica Park in Detroit (22): Any ball park that has a carousel in a premier area of the concourse isn’t going to rank high in my book.
 If the circus is your thing, you’ll love it.
 Sure, I am being too hard on Comerica because of this, but it’s my opinion.
 While most will have this much higher on their lists, with good justification, I do not.